noi-techpark/opendatahub-website/src/content/services/data-visualization/_index.md

   - title: "As a data provider, you will get"
     description: |-
         - a proof of concept of the potential of your idea in a short time and at low cost
-        - a prototype with innovative technologies to make your idea more concrete and valuable
+        - a prototype with innovative data visualisation tools to make your idea more concrete and usable
         - a network of experts at your disposal

-        Create a prototype in a short time and at low cost to understand the potential of your idea: through a network of experts, the <a style="text-decoration: underline;" href="https://freesoftwarelab.noi.bz.it/" target="_blank">Free Software Lab</a> helps you to develop a prototype with innovative technologies that makes your idea more concrete and valuable.
+        Create a prototype in a short time and low cost to understand the potential of your idea: through a network of experts, the Free Software Lab helps you develop a prototype with innovative data visualization technologies that make your idea more concrete and valuable.

     btn_link: "https://freesoftwarelab.noi.bz.it/services/prototype/"
     btn_label: "See details "